metrixware-echoes-tech/puppet-gitolite/README.md

 The following parameters are available in the `::gitolite` class:

-##### `package_ensure`

-Tells Puppet whether the Gitolite package should be installed, and what version.
-Valid options: 'present', 'latest', or a specific version number.
-Default value: 'present'

-##### `package_name`
+##### `admin_key_content`

-Tells Puppet which Gitolite package to manage.
+Tells Puppet what content of administration SSH key to add to Gitolite.
+Exclusive with the `source` parameter.
 Valid options: string.
-Default value: varies by operating system
+Default value: undef

-##### `user_name`
+##### `admin_key_source`

-Tells Puppet which Gitolite user name to manage.
+Tells Puppet which path of administration SSH key to add to Gitolite.
+Exclusive with the `content` parameter.
 Valid options: string.
-Default value: varies by operating system
+Default value: undef

+##### `allow_local_code`

+Tells Puppet whether the `LOCAL_CODE` setting of `.gitolite.rc` file is enabled.
+Valid options: boolean.
+Default value: false

+The value of `LOCAL_CODE` is $ENV{HOME}/local.
+This option is only available for Gitolite 3.
+For more details, see : http://gitolite.com/gitolite/non-core.html#localcode

+##### `git_config_keys`

+This setting of `.gitolite.rc` file allows the repo admin to define acceptable gitconfig keys.
+Valid options: string.
+Default value: empty
+For more details, see : http://gitolite.com/gitolite/rc.html#specific-variables

 ##### `group_name`